Targeted therapies for secondary breast cancer

-Biological therapies| are newer drugs that work differently from chemotherapy| drugs.
-There are different types of biological therapies, which work in slightly different ways.
-They can be used alone or in combination with chemotherapy or hormonal therapy.|
+Targeted therapies (sometimes called biological therapies) are newer drugs that work differently from chemotherapy.
+There are different types that all work in slightly different ways.
+These drugs are usually given with or following chemotherapy or occasionally with hormonal therapy.

-At the moment, Herceptin® is the only biological therapy that has been approved by the National Institute for Health and Clinical Excellence (NICE|) to treat secondary breast cancer.
+At the moment, Herceptin® is the only targeted therapy approved by the NICE and the SMC to treat secondary breast cancer.

 The side effects are often mild but some women may have:

 But if the cancer starts to grow in the central nervous system (CNS), treatment with Herceptin can continue.
-This is because Herceptin doesn’t work for secondary cancer in the CNS but may carry on working to control secondary breast cancer in other parts of the body.
-Other treatments can be used to control the cancer in the CNS.
+Although Herceptin doesn’t work for secondary cancer in the CNS it may carry on controlling secondary breast cancer in other parts of the body.
+Other treatments are used to control the cancer in the CNS.

-Lapatinib is given as a tablet and can be given in combination with the chemotherapy drug capecitabine (Xeloda®), or with an aromatase inhibitor in postmenopausal women.
+Lapatinib is given as a tablet.
+It can be given in combination with the chemotherapy drug capecitabine (Xeloda®), or with an aromatase inhibitor in postmenopausal women.

-Bevacizumab is also a monoclonal antibody.
-It works by stopping the cancer from developing new blood vessels.
+Bevacizumab is also a monoclonal antibody which works by stopping the cancer from developing new blood vessels.

 This reduces the cancer’s supply of oxygen and nutrients, which may shrink the tumour or stop it growing.